SAP/openui5-docs/docs/Performance_Speed_Up_Your_App_408b40e.md

 ### Ensure that Library Preloads are Enabled

-If the library preloads are disabled or not found, every module is loaded separately by a request of its own.
+If the library preloads are disabled or not found, every module is loaded separately by an own request.
 Depending on the server and network infrastructure, this can take a lot of time.
 Except for debugging reasons, it is always recommended to make sure library preloads are used.
 Fortunately, the library preloads are active by default if the files are present.

 In some cases it may happen that preloads are disabled:

 -   The `data-sap-ui-preload` bootstrap attribute is empty or set to an invalid value.
-The attribute is optional and only necessary if the the loading behaviour \(sync / async\) needs to be overwritten manually.
+The attribute is optional and only necessary if the loading behavior \(sync / async\) needs to be overwritten manually.

 -   Debug sources are enabled in the bootstrap \(`data-sap-ui-debug=true`\) or via the URL \(`sap-ui-debug=true`\).